bentoler22/Flatiron_Phase_1_Project/README.md

 ## Conclusions
  - **Invest in large budget movies in the anmiation, sci-fi, and adventrue genres:** Micrsoft is a multi-trillion dollar company.
 For their new movie studio to have a susbtantial impact they will need genereate sizable profits.
 This is most likely to occur in large budget productions in the animation, sci-fi, and adventure generes.
  - **Fill out movie catalogue with lower budget mystery and horror films:** While the primary focus should be on big budget movies, lower budget mystery and horror movies offer a strogner retrun on investment and can help fill out the new studio's movie collection.
- -**Release new movies during the summer and holiday months:** May, June, and July are the prime months for releasing new movies as schools are starting to close and people are taking time off.
+ - **Release new movies during the summer and holiday months:** May, June, and July are the prime months for releasing new movies as schools are starting to close and people are taking time off.
 Aditionally, the beginning of the the holiday season in Novmber offers a good opporutinty for movie releases.

 ## Next Steps
  - **Determine what factors impact ratings:** The analysis conducted revealed the effects of several movie elements on profits and ROI; however, each of thos elements showed no substanital effect on ratings.
 Future analysis should focus on identifying movie attributes to impact ratings.